Financial Aid Waivers

 student’s responsibility to read the policy and monitor his/her own progress.

-The State of Illinois MAP grants, which are administered by the Illinois Student
+The State of Illinois MAP grants, which are administered by the Illinois Student Assistance

-hours that can be received is capped at 135.
+can be received is capped at 135.

 NOTE: ISAC reserves the right to change the terms of the State of Illinois MAP grant program,